Lu0928/DSA4213-Assignment3/README.md

 ## 📖 Project Overview

-[cite_start]This project implements and compares two fine-tuning strategies for adapting a pretrained Transformer model to a text classification task[cite: 9, 14].
-The chosen model is **DistilBERT**, and the task is **sentiment analysis** on the IMDb movie review dataset. [cite_start]The goal is to evaluate the performance and efficiency trade-offs between full fine-tuning and a parameter-efficient fine-tuning (PEFT) method, specifically **LoRA**[cite: 13, 18].
+This project implements and compares two fine-tuning strategies for adapting a pretrained Transformer model to a text classification task.
+The chosen model is **DistilBERT**, and the task is **sentiment analysis** on the IMDb movie review dataset.
+The goal is to evaluate the performance and efficiency trade-offs between full fine-tuning and a parameter-efficient fine-tuning (PEFT) method, specifically **LoRA**.

 ## 📊 Dataset

-[cite_start]The project uses the **IMDb dataset**, a well-known benchmark for binary sentiment classification[cite: 8].
+The project uses the **IMDb dataset**, a well-known benchmark for binary sentiment classification[cite: 8].
 It consists of 50,000 highly polarized movie reviews (25,000 for training and 25,000 for testing), which are labeled as either positive or negative.

-[cite_start]**Motivation for Choice**[cite: 22]:
+**Motivation for Choice**:
 * **Standard Benchmark**: It is a classic and widely used dataset for sentiment analysis, which makes it easy to compare results against established baselines.
 * **Sufficient Size**: The dataset is large enough to demonstrate the effectiveness of fine-tuning without being computationally prohibitive.
 * **Clear Task**: The binary classification task is straightforward, allowing the focus to remain on the fine-tuning techniques themselves.

 ## 🤖 Models and Fine-Tuning Strategies

-[cite_start]The following model and strategies were implemented[cite: 23]:
+The following model and strategies were implemented:

-* [cite_start]**Pretrained Model**: `distilbert-base-uncased` was chosen as the base model[cite: 5]. [cite_start]It's a smaller, faster, and lighter version of BERT, making it suitable for experiments with limited computing resources[cite: 6].
+* **Pretrained Model**: `distilbert-base-uncased` was chosen as the base model.
+It's a smaller, faster, and lighter version of BERT, making it suitable for experiments with limited computing resources.

 * **Fine-Tuning Strategies**:
-    1.  [cite_start]**Full Fine-Tuning**: This approach updates all the parameters of the pretrained model during training[cite: 12].
+    1. **Full Fine-Tuning**: This approach updates all the parameters of the pretrained model during training.
 It is resource-intensive but often yields the highest performance.
-    2.  [cite_start]**LoRA (Low-Rank Adaptation)**: A parameter-efficient fine-tuning (PEFT) technique that freezes the pretrained model weights and injects trainable low-rank decomposition matrices into the layers of the Transformer[cite: 13].
+    2.  **LoRA (Low-Rank Adaptation)**: A parameter-efficient fine-tuning (PEFT) technique that freezes the pretrained model weights and injects trainable low-rank decomposition matrices into the layers of the Transformer.
 This dramatically reduces the number of trainable parameters, leading to faster training and lower memory usage.

 ## ⚙️ Installation